Brand Names: Firmagon

 Although degarelix is not for use by women, this medication should not be used by a woman who is pregnant or breast-feeding, or who may become pregnant.

-Before you receive degarelix, tell your doctor if you have liver or kidney disease, a personal or family history of "Long QT syndrome," congestive heart failure, or an electrolyte imbalance, such as low or high levels of potassium or magnesium in your blood.
+- an electrolyte imbalance, such as low or high levels of potassium or magnesium in your blood.

 Degarelix is usually given once every 28 days.
 Follow your doctor's instructions.

 The first time you receive degarelix, you will be given two injections.
 At your monthly follow-up visits you will receive only one injection.

 While using degarelix, you may need frequent blood tests at your doctor's office.